BarTsruya/Balls-Collisions-Simulator/README.md

 Note: If your new ball is in non-phisical position, which is when its on the bords or when it has a big radius such that it covers another existing ball, then a red X will show up on your ball.
 In this case, choose a different position, or diferrent radius.
 I also remind that you can delete this ball in any moment and create another one.

-To the physics lovers - unfortunately, this simulator shows the behaviour of balls with no respect to their rotation.
+To the physics lovers - unfortunately, this simulator shows the behaviour of the balls with no respect to their rotation and energy lost by friction.